 What has CRTT does in Catonsville?

-- Short Line — CRTT has acquired the rights to the Short Line Trail, with over 2.2 miles of pathways.
+- Short Line — CRTT has acquired the right of way to the Short Line Trail, with over 2.2 miles of pathways.
 To date, CRTT has removed and recycled over 125 tons of scrap metal and rail.
 Portions of the trails have already been cleared and are walkable.

 - Bike Lanes — CRTT connected the #8 Streetcar Path to the #9 Trolley Trail with a marked bike lane and signage on Edmondson Avenue.
 CRTT worked with State Highway Administration to provide a bike lane and pedestrian friendly routes for new Frederick Road/beltway bridge.